evert/evert.github.com/_posts/2015/2015-03-02-dropbox-post-api.md

 URI.

-Literally the only reason why anyone would do this is because `GET` looks nicer, it's an aestetic decision, and nothing more.
+Literally the only reason why anyone would do this is because `GET` looks nicer, it's an aesthetic decision, and nothing more.

 Why real `GET` requests are great: addressability